Unusual dynamics of spin-1/2 antiferromagnets on the triangular lattice in magnetic field

 \section{Static properties}

 In agreement with previous analytical and numerical findings, we obtain using the BOT four phases in the considered model shown in Fig.~\ref{BZfig}(c): two non-collinear Y and V states with broken continuous rotational symmetry in the plane perpendicular to $\bf H$ and two collinear phases (the UUD and the fully polarized ones) in which this symmetry is unbroken.
-Transitions between these phases are of the second order.
+Transitions between these phases are of the second order: transformations of spin orderings are smooth in the first two orders in $1/n$ and one of the excitation branches becomes soft upon transitions from gapped UUD and the fully polarized phases to Y and V states as it is demonstrated below.

 Plots are shown in Fig.~\ref{emfig} of the ground state energy ${\cal E}$ and the uniform magnetization $M$ per spin found in the harmonic approximation of the BOT and in the first order in $1/n$ as it is explained in detail in Refs.~\cite{ibot,itri}.
 Corresponding results are also presented in Fig.~\ref{emfig} obtained in the linear SWT and using numerical methods.

 It is seen from Fig.~\ref{emfig}(a) that quantum fluctuations lower the ground state energy.
 Notice that in contrast to the SWT some amount of quantum fluctuations are taken into account even in the harmonic approximation of the BOT.
 We stress also that first corrections in $1/n$ bring our results for $\cal E$ to the quantitative agreement with previous numerical findings making the main renormalization of this quantity in the BOT (as it happens in all other systems considered before by the BOT which are not too close to a quantum critical point \cite{ibot,aktersky,itri}).